 Size and Growth

-Trailing vinca is a small perennial (in warm locations) with a woody base.
+The trailing variety of vinca is a small perennial (in warm locations) with a woody base.
+It can often be trailing or upright.

-It produces a mound of woody stems and glossy green foliage, reaching a height of about 6” – 18” inches.
+It produces a mound of woody stems and glossy green foliage, reaching a height of about 6” inches to 18” inches.

-It’s a low maintenance trailing plant spreading easily, making to a common choice for ground cover in a garden bed.
+It’s a low-maintenance trailing plant spreading easily, making it a common choice for ground cover in a garden bed.

 The leaves are oblong and measure about 2” inches.